 When books have a pretty cover in the perfect color you can use them as they are.
 But sometimes you need a neutral book to blend in with your decor.
 Or maybe the perfect book in size and height has an ugly cover in the absolute wrong color.
 What to do then?

 You can easily decorate your books to make them perfect for your decorating needs.
 There are permanent and less permanent ways to change the look of a book.

 Remove the Covers

 I love this trick, especially when decorating with vintage books .
 Sometimes all you need to do is carefully remove the cover of a book to create a perfect neutral book for your decor.
 Vintage hardcover books can be transformed in seconds in this way.
-You may even find a happy surprise because really old books sometimes have been bound with old papers that create a wonderful decoration in itself.
+You may even find a happy surprise because really old books sometimes have been bound with old papers that create a wonderful decoration in themselves.
 You can tie a ribbon or some twine around a stack of coverless books to make them stand out more, or use them as they are.

-For anyone loving the vintage look in their decor this is the easiest and fastest way to decorate old books and use them in your decor.
+For anyone loving the vintage look in their decor, this is the easiest and fastest way to decorate old books and use them in your decor.

 I like to use a somewhat stiff brush when I am painting books.
 The bristles of a stiff brush will cause lines on the smooth surface of the book.
 I use that to my advantage by painting the first layer lengthwise and the second layer of paint sideways.
-That way I almost get a fabric like texture on my painted book.
+That way I almost get a fabric-like texture on my painted book.